FluegelsApps/iot-utilities/IoT-Utilities-Privacy-Statement_EN.md

 #### **ZigBee**

 This function allows the app to send data to ZigBee devices in the network of the Access Point.
 The app stores the ZigBee-Address of the device as well as the MAC-Address of the Access Point and its radio.
 Furthermore, the app supports the interaction with Philips Hue Lamps.

+#### **EnOcean Serial Data**

+This function allows the app to send data to and receive data from EnOcean Serial devices in the network of the Access Point.
+Moreover, the application implements various EnOcean Equipment Profiles in order to control the devices.

 #### **Bluetooth Scanning**